 8. What will happen next?
 How can I get involved?

-WinnCompanies will begin by holding on-site office hours at the MEM Task Force Office to answer questions and listen to your comments about the proposed redevelopment.
-Starting in mid-November 2017, office hours will be held:
+WinnCompanies will continue holding on-site office hours at the MEM Task Force Office to answer questions and listen to your comments about the proposed redevelopment:

 - Thursdays – 8 am to 2pm